CODAIT/presentations/workshops/2019-10-29_ODSC-WEST/max-fashion-mnist-wrapping-solution/README.md

 ## Update API and Model Metadata

 1. In `config.py`, update the API metadata.

+    This metadata is used to characterize the API wrapping the model.

    - API_TITLE
    - API_DESC